keenancunningham89/100daysofcode/r1-log.md

  day 23 10/1/18:
  Got stuck on a problem that required that use of map() filter and reduce.
+I am  going to bounce around from the ES6 section of the javascript course.